ChicoState/PantryNET/README.md

 Inspiration
 etc

-# UML Class Diagram before change
+# UML Class Diagram before the change

 ![UML for the before PantryNET](before.png "UML class diagram of PantryNET before the changes")

-# UML Class Diagram after change
+# UML Class Diagram after the change

 ![UML for the after PantryNET](after.png "UML class diagram of PantryNET after the changes")